csci-1301/csci-1301.github.io/labs/For/readme.md

 You can modify your program to check your answers to the previous questions.
 Once you are done, modify your original program in these two respects:

 #.
-Once the result of the computation is displayed on the screen, ask the user if (s)he wants to compute the sum using another integer or quit, and act accordingly.
+Once the result of the computation is displayed on the screen, ask the user if they want to compute the sum using another integer or quit and act accordingly.
 #.
-Add some input validation: floating-point values, non-numeric strings and negative values should not be allowed (i.e., your program should ask for another value).
+Add some input validation: floating-point values, non-numeric strings, and negative values should not be allowed (i.e., your program should ask for another value).

 # Pushing Further (Optional)

 ## Multiple Initializations and Updates

-This section is about two modifications of `for` loops that are sometimes considered bad design: used poorly, they can make the code harder to read and to debug, and sometimes make it hard to follow the flow of control of your program.
+This section is about two modifications of `for` loops that are sometimes considered bad design; used poorly, they can make the code harder to read and debug, and sometimes make it hard to follow the flow of control of your program.
-They are introduced because you may see them in your future, but, except for rare cases, should be avoided in your own code.
+They are introduced because you may see them in the future, but except for rare cases, should be avoided in your own code.
 The exact structure of `for` loops is actually more complex than discussed in class.
 It is